jfcloutier/karma_system/design_notes/wellbeing.md

 Engagement goes up for a CA whenever

-* it obtains an accurate and simple causal theory (finding simplicity within complexity),
+* it obtains an accurate enough causal theory (making sense of its umwelt),
-* one of its belief is used in the synthesis of another CA's belief (it becomes relevant),
+* one of its beliefs is used in the synthesis of another CA's belief (it becomes relevant),
 * whenever an action it intends is executed (it acts in the world).

 Engagement decreases whenever